urql-graphql/urql/docs/graphcache/computed-queries.md

 # Computed Queries

-When dealing with data we could have special cases where we want to transform the data between the API and frontend logic, for example:
+When dealing with data we could have special cases where we want to transform the data between the API and frontend logic.
+For example:

 - alter the format of a date, perhaps from a UNIX timestamp to a `Date` object.
-- if we have a list of a certain entity in the cache and next we want to query a specific entity, chances are this will already be (partially) available in the cache's list.
+- if we have a list of a certain entity in the cache and then want to query a specific entity, chances are this will already be (partially) available in the cache's list.